 12 Smart Ways Marketers Are Using Generative AI to Stay Ahead

-Generative AI has rapidly moved from a novelty technology to a staple of marketing tech – two out of three marketers surveyed by LinkedIn are currently using it.
-But only a quarter of marketers have an “extremely good” understanding of how to use AI in their day-to-day work.
+Generative AI has rapidly moved from a novelty technology to a staple of the marketing tech stack: two out of three marketers surveyed by LinkedIn are currently using it.
+Yet only a quarter of marketers report having an "extremely good" understanding of how to apply AI in their day-to-day work.
+IBM research adds urgency to that gap, 67% of CMOs plan to adopt generative AI within the next year, which means the teams that figure out practical implementation now will have a meaningful head start.

-Ready to move beyond the basics and delve into innovative, impactful ways you can use generative AI to make your job more efficient and enjoyable?
-We asked marketing leaders to share their favorite ways to use generative AI in their daily workflows, way beyond drafting LinkedIn posts.
+Ready to move beyond the basics and into innovative, impactful ways you can use generative AI to make your work more efficient?
+We asked marketing leaders to share their favorite applications, well beyond drafting LinkedIn posts.
 Some of their answers may surprise you.

 1. Build and research an ideal customer profile